day8/re-frame/docs/EffectfulEvents.md

      using the right URL?  "mocking" should be is mocked.
 It is a code smell.
   3. And event replay-ability is lost.

-Regarding the 3rd point, a re-frame application proceeds step by step, like a reduce.
+Regarding the 3rd point above, a re-frame application proceeds step by step, like a reduce.
 From the README:

 > at any one time, the value in app-db is the result of performing a reduce over the entire
 > collection of events dispatched in the app up until that time.
 The combining